Keyboard shortcuts

 Makespan Scheduling

-Makespan scheduling optimizes GPU utilization across multi-step workloads that require endpoint transitions (eviction, loading, inference, restoration).
+Makespan scheduling optimizes GPU utilization across multi-step workloads that require endpoint transitions — eviction, loading, inference, and restoration.
+The scheduler uses OR-Tools CP-SAT for constraint-based resource assignment.

 What is a Makespan?